Minor in Applied Statistics and Analytics

 - To help students prepare for an advanced degree – such as an MBA, Medical School, Law School or other graduate programs.

-The Applied Statistics and Data Analysis minor is the translation of data into information to ultimately support and improve decision making in any discipline.
-As a result, our emphasis in all of our STAT courses is on APPLICATION – not on Theory.
-Although Math majors are certainly welcome to pursue the Minor, the Minor courses were developed with the non-Math major in mind.
+The Minor in Applied Statistics and Analytics is the translation of data into information to ultimately support and improve decision making in any discipline.
+As a result, our emphasis in all of our STAT courses is on APPLICATION – not on theory.
+Although math majors are certainly welcome to pursue the minor, the minor courses were developed with the non-math major in mind.

 STAT 1107 or ECON 2300 or STAT 3125 or MATH 3332